1 Part Course |

 • Analysts - both internal and external

-It will also giev an in-depth coverage of new disclosures and Management-defined Performance Measures (MPMs), allowing attendees to replace unregulated metrics with compliant, transparent reporting along with insight into first-year transition, interim reporting and wider group impacts, ensuring participants can plan ahead, avoid surprises and manage change across the business.
-It will focus on systems, controls and governance implications, equipping attendees to drive IFRS 18 implementation, influence internal stakeholders and improve the overall quality of financial reporting.
+We also explore in-depth coverage of new disclosures and Management-defined Performance Measures (MPMs).
+Attendees can replace unregulated metrics with compliant, transparent reporting along with insight into first-year transition, interim reporting and wider group impacts.
+This ensures participants can plan, avoid surprises and manage change across the business.

 Number of places: